CarlierLab/NanoSeq/README.md

     └── AQP668_pass_barcode72_6bf36ca6_2d52d78f_0.fastq.gz

 ```
-Optional arguments:
--db, A database of plasmid features in nucleotide fasta format.
-This is used for the annotation of the plasmids.
-If not given, annotation will be skipped.

---protein-db, A database of protein sequences in fasta format, e.g. Swissprot.
-This is used for the annotation of plasmids.

 # Example data
 Sample data is provided as a directory containing .fastq.gz files and a metadata Excel spreadsheet.
 Launch the analysis on the example data with: